Multi-Manager vs. Single-Manager Hedge Funds: Recruiting, Investing, and Climbing the Ladder

 There’s also more of a management layer to oversee the entire organization and help manage risk at MM funds.

-By contrast, SM funds tend to be more concentrated in one strategy or asset class, and all investment professionals report directly to the Chief Investment Officer or Portfolio Manager.
+By contrast, SM funds tend to be more concentrated in a single hedge fund strategy or asset class, and all investment professionals report directly to the Chief Investment Officer or Portfolio Manager.

 Many MM funds run tight net exposure, so they must call catalysts, such as earnings events, correctly to make money.